unwindnl/GalacticBot_PHP/README.md

 - No extra PHP modules are required
 - MySQL is needed for running the demo EMA bot, but you could create an implementation for any other type of database

+# Warning

+Please note that this library is still under development.
+It is not advisable to trade with large amounts at this stage.

 # Installation

 This package is available on [Composer](https://packagist.org/packages/unwindnl/galacticbot).